Dowell-Lab/Tfit/README.md

  > ROOTNAME.sort.cat.bedGraph
 ```

 Note that the last command, sortBed, will require that BEDTools be specified in your PATH.
-Sorting is not required for Tfit, but is good practice as it will expedite daa processing and is required for conversion to TDF (for visualization in IGV) if so desired.
+Sorting is not required for Tfit, but is good practice as it will expedite data processing and is required for conversion to TDF (for visualization in IGV) if so desired.

 ## Tfit bidir
 The bidir module scans across the genome for areas resembling bidirectional transcription by comparing a fixed template mixture model (user provided parameters or parameters estimated from promoter regions) to a noise model (uniform distribution) by a Likelihood ratio score (LLR).